 Too many accessories are distracting and can take the attention away from others in the photo.
 I recommend removing scrunchies, hair ties, watches, and large bracelets from wrists.
 Also be mindful of bandages and that sort of thing.

 Make sure your clothes won’t blend in with your background.
 Is your shoot in the woods?
 Try to limit greens in your clothing.
 Taking Christmas photos in the snow?
 Then steer clear of white so I don’t lose you!

 A special note to all you overachievers out there: If you're going for the gold, consider your home decor and how your outfit color choices will mesh with it.

 I strongly recommend neutral and solid colors for in-home shoots.
 This is because homes tend to have stuff in them, sometimes more stuff than we want and I want your outfit to stand out from your background.
 Going the simple route is even more important for in-home sessions.

 For maternity shoots, I recommend a dress with a lot of flow.
 This helps me capture movement.
 If you're opposed to dressed, this can also be a flowy top.
 If you're whole family will be in on the shoot, definitely start planning with your outfit and pull colors from it for everyone else's outfits.
 You're the star of the show, my dear!

 And don't be afraid to let it all hang out.
 If you're comfortable with it, I say do the bare belly shots.
 These can be taken with a flattering swim top, regular bra, bandeau bra, or other kind of cover up.

 Have a session scheduled with me?
 I'll be sending you my more detailed style guide, but don't be afraid to reach out!
-If you want me to stop by and take a look at your closet, I'm happy to do that.
+If you also want me to take a look at your closet, I'm happy to do that.
 All you have to do is ask!
-Sometimes you just need a fresh set of eyes. :)
+Sometimes you just need a fresh set of eyes.